 HCT-116 Cell Line Derived Xenograft

-The HCT116 subcutaneous, colorectal cancer xenograft tumor model represents an advantageous system that allows researchers to test novel therapeutics in vivo.
+The HCT-116 subcutaneous, colorectal cancer xenograft tumor model represents an advantageous system that allows researchers to test novel therapeutics in vivo.
 These preclinical tumor models play a key role in an R&D’s pipeline development, addressing efficacy and optimization of novel compounds of anticancer therapeutics.
 The HCT 116 CDX mouse model can be used in anti-angiogenesis studies such as inhibiting microvessel density with kallistatin or targeting tumor growth with therapeutic agents such as docetaxel, 5-FU or flavopiridol.
+The HCT116 xenograft model is a valuable tool for cancer research and has contributed significantly to our understanding of the molecular mechanisms underlying colorectal cancer.

 |Metastatic Models (Colon)||HCT 116, HT-29|